 Mobile IP Service is not (reliably) available on such networks because OIT's DHCP servers cannot see when the device's interface returns to its "home network."
 As a result, the device's interface may eventually be identified as a Mobile IP Camper.

 Such a device's interface is typically attached to a private-wire network, and the administrator of the private-wire network has determined that the device does not need to communicate outside the private-wire network.
-The private-network administrator has arranged (typically through a hardware filter, or sometimes software configuration) to prevent traffic from the device's interface from leaving the private-wire network and reaching OIT Ethernet Service (typically to make the device exempt from the Tigernet Host Charge).
+The private-network administrator has arranged (typically through a hardware filter, or sometimes software configuration) to prevent traffic from the device's interface from leaving the private-wire network and reaching OIT Ethernet Service.
 The private-network administrator has arranged with hostmaster for the device's interface to be assigned an IP address within a range defined as blocked from reaching the rest of the campus network.

 Mobile IP Service is not provided both because the device's interface is not supposed to produce traffic on OIT networks, and because the camper detection component of Mobile IP service relies on our DHCP servers being able to see the device's interface when it is on its home network.